 Supportive – We partner with women and ask how we can best support them on their journey.

 Compassionate – We build and nurture relationships, being mindful and understanding that every woman has her own story to share.

 Inclusive – We value and embrace diversity and experiences, giving everyone the space to be their full, authentic selves.

-speaking up and taking action to fight inequity, discrimination, and injustice
+Speak up and take action to fight inequity, discrimination, and injustice

 Every day needs – a place to rest and sleep, nourishing food, and access to necessities such as a shower, laundry, clothing, toiletries.

-Warm safe environment.
-Caring, compassionate staff.
-And, on-site health support that helps in healing and recovery.
+Warm, safe environment.
+Caring and compassionate staff, and on-site health support that helps in healing and recovery.

-This approach reduces further trauma and retraumatization, emphasizes healing and encourages them to develop stronger coping skills.
+The approach focuses on a woman’s lived experiences: “What may have happened to her?” instead of an assumption: “What is wrong with her?”
+It reduces further trauma and retraumatization, emphasizes healing and encourages women to develop stronger coping skills.